 2.5.
-Evaluation of ability to protein release
+Evaluation of ability to release protein

-This experiment was performed in order to determine biomaterial’s ability to release protein in the contact with cell culture medium.
+This experiment was performed in order to determine biomaterial’s ability to release protein in contact with cell culture medium.
 The extracts from biomaterials were prepared according to ISO 10993-12:2012 standard: Biological evaluation of medical devices – Part 12: Sample preparation and reference materials [33].
 Therefore, biomaterial samples were immersed in serum-free culture media (DMEM/Ham F12 medium, Sigma-Aldrich, Warsaw, Poland or MEM alpha, Gibco, ThermoFisher Scientific, Waltham, MA, USA) in proportions equal to 0.1 g of biomaterials per 1 ml of media.
 The biomaterials were incubated at 37°C for 24 hours.
 Afterwards, the concentration of released protein (all released protein was WPI) was assessed using the Bio-Rad protein assay (Bio-Rad, Warsaw, Poland), which is an easy to use, colorimetric test based on the Bradford method.
 A standard curve was prepared for known concentrations of WPI solutions.
 According to the manufacturer’s recommendation the linearity should be achieved at protein concentrations in the range 0.05 mg/mL – 0.5 mg/mL – thus, the standard curve of WPI was prepared in this concentration range.

 2.6.
-Evaluation of ability to enzymatic degradation in vitro
+Evaluation of ability to degrade enzymatically in vitro

-The ability of biomaterials to undergo enzymatic degradation was assessed in accordance with procedure described previously [34].
-Nevertheless for this experiment, solutions of collagenase I (320 μg/mL) or proteinase K (0.125 μg/mL) were used (both enzymes were supplied by Worthington Biochemical Corporation, Lakewood, NJ, USA).
+The ability of biomaterials to undergo enzymatic degradation was assessed in accordance with a procedure described previously [34].
+Nevertheless, for this experiment, solutions of collagenase I (320 μg/mL) or proteinase K (0.125 μg/mL) were used (both enzymes were supplied by Worthington Biochemical Corporation, Lakewood, NJ, USA).
 Subsequently, the biomaterials were immersed in 5 ml of enzyme solutions or PBS (control experiment), and incubated for 3, 6, and 9 weeks at 37°C with constant agitation – 50 rpm (New BrunswickTM Innova® 42 Incubator Shaker, Eppendorf, Warsaw, Poland.
 Every three weeks, the solutions of enzymes or PBS were replaced with new portions.
 After incubation time, the biomaterials were rinsed with PBS, air-dried, and weighed.
-The ability of biomaterials to degrade was assessed by the measurement of differences in the biomaterial’s weight before and after incubation in tested solutions as described previously [34].
+The ability of biomaterials to degrade was assessed by the measurement of differences in the biomaterial’s weight before and after incubation in the tested solutions as described previously [34].

 2.7.
 Evaluation of bioactivity in vitro

-This experiment was carried out according to ISO 23317: 2007 standard: Implants for surgery – In vitro evaluation for apatite-forming ability of implant materials [35], as described in details previously [23].
-Briefly, the simulated body fluid (SBF) was prepared based on recipe involved in ISO 23317: 2007 standard [35].
+This experiment was carried out according to ISO 23317: 2007 standard: Implants for surgery – In vitro evaluation for apatite-forming ability of implant materials [35], as described in detail previously [23].
+Briefly, the simulated body fluid (SBF) was prepared based on a recipe involved in ISO 23317: 2007 standard [35].
 Then, biomaterials were immersed in SBF and incubated for 7, 14, and 28 days at 37°C. The bioactivity in vitro of biomaterials was determined as the ability to form apatite layer on their polymer matrix.
-For this reason, the biomaterial samples were subjected to evaluation of their morphology using scanning electron microscopy (Nova NanoSEM 450, FEI) equipped with Octane Pro EDS detector (EDAX), which enabled also chemical analysis and identification of the occurring precipitates.
-In other words, the data obtained from EDS allowed calculate of the Ca/P atomic ratio in order to confirm the presence of apatite layer.
+For this reason, the biomaterial samples were subjected to evaluation of their morphology using scanning electron microscopy (Nova NanoSEM 450, FEI) equipped with a Octane Pro EDS detector (EDAX), which enabled also chemical analysis and identification of the occurring precipitates.
+In other words, the data obtained from EDS allowed calculation of the Ca/P atomic ratio in order to confirm the presence of apatite layer.

 2.8.
 Evaluation of cytocompatibility in vitro